bjoernpl/cerebras-lora/README.md

-# 🦙🌲🤏 Alpaca-LoRA
+# 🦙🌲🤏 Cerebras-LoRA

-- 🤗 **Try the pretrained model out [here](https://huggingface.co/spaces/tloen/alpaca-lora), courtesy of a GPU grant from Huggingface!**
-- Users have created a Discord server for discussion and support [here](https://discord.gg/prbq284xX5)

-This repository contains code for reproducing the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) results using [low-rank adaptation (LoRA)](https://arxiv.org/pdf/2106.09685.pdf).
+This repository contains code for reproducing the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) results using [low-rank adaptation (LoRA)](https://arxiv.org/pdf/2106.09685.pdf) and [Cerebras-GPT 6.7B](https://huggingface.co/cerebras/Cerebras-GPT-6.7B) instead of LLama 7B.
 We provide an Instruct model of similar quality to `text-davinci-003` that can run [on a Raspberry Pi](https://twitter.com/miolini/status/1634982361757790209) (for research), and the code is easily extended to the `13b`, `30b`, and `65b` models.